ophusgroup/landing/resource-mallard.md

     - Simulating nanoparticles does not require fast I/O operations, but does the bulk of the work on the specified GPU.

 2. `torch`
+    - `torch` will also always allocate all available CPU cores so one should limit the number of threads to `N=1` *if* the training is still at small-scale.
     - In large datasets, especially when individual file sizes are small, spawning more than 1 thread can lead to performance boosts.
 An example of a use case is using `torch.utils.data.Dataloader`:
         ```python
         train_dataloader = torch.utils.data.DataLoader(